Who is CEC?

 The cooperative is managed by CEO and General Manager, Matthew Boshaw, who was selected by, and responsible to the board of directors.
 He carries out day-to-day operations following policies set by the board.
 Board directors are elected by the members.

-The CEO oversees the management team which consists of: Dennis Beggs, CFO & director of finance and accounting; Stephanie Deal, director of human resources; Lisa Hoover, director of member services; Chris Kossman, director of information technology; Christina O'Donnell, director of member & community relations; and Fred Terwilliger, director of engineering and operations.
+The CEO oversees the management team which consists of: Dennis Beggs, CFO & director of finance and accounting; Stephanie Deal, director of human resources; Lisa Hoover, director of member services; Chris Kossman, director of information technology; and Fred Terwilliger, assistant general manager/COO.

 How do members elect their board members?